-Hollyhocks grew all along the side of my studio in Rye Colorado.
-It was love at first sight when we moved into our home there, and I have visited hollyhocks in different settings for the last 27 years.
+Here are your 10 steps to paint Hollyhocks.
+Do you have a favorite subject you like to paint?
+Hollyhocks have been one of mine for 30 years.
+They grew along the side of my studio in Rye, Colorado, and came back year after year.
+It was love at first sight when we moved into our home there, and I have been painting hollyhocks in different settings ever since.

 What is it about hollyhocks that could cause such a lasting affair?
 They’re twisted of course.